 'Ketu' is a planet that is unique to Vedic astrology.
+In western astrology this is referred to as the 'South Lunar Node', but this is not treated as a planet.
 'Ketu' can be considered to be a mythical planet, as astronomically there is no such planet in the solar system.
 However, do not mistake mythical with non-existent, as Ketu's effects are very real.

 'Ketu' and 'Rahu' are twin planets that are described as being the dragon's or serpent's tail and head, respectively and are essentially malefic in nature.
 When these two planet form a certain aligment such that they encompass the remaining planets in a chart, they are considered to form a 'Kal Sarp Yog'.
 This aligment is generally considered to be inauspicious as this tends to cause hardships and struggles, depending on the house that it aspects.